mchorse/bbs-mod-wiki/README.md

-# bbs-mod-wiki
+# BBS mod Wiki

-Wiki for BBS mod
+This repository is for BBS mod's Wiki.